Raylend/agnprocesses/README.md

 ## Installation (Ubuntu based distribution)
 1. Create a separate folder on your computer.
-2. Open the terminal **in the folder 'agnprocesses'** and clone this repository using the following command:
+2. Open the terminal **in this folder** and clone this repository using the following command:

         git clone https://github.com/Raylend/agnprocesses.git

+Then open the folder 'agnprocesses':

+        cd agnprocesses

 * (optional) If you do not have git installed on your computer, you can download it using